James Marcia: Identity diffusion

-Adolescents unable to face the necessity of identity development avoid exploring or making commitments by remaining in an amorphous state of identity diffusion, something which may produce social isolation.
-The least complex and mature of the four identity statuses, Identity Diffusion is the mark of those who have neither explored nor made commitments across life-defining areas.
-They may or may not have experienced an identity crisis, (which is a state of existential dread and confusion regarding one's self), with some reporting having little interest in such matters and others reporting repeated indecision.
+Adolescents who struggle with identity development may avoid exploration and commitments, leading to identity diffusion.
+This least mature identity status indicates a lack of exploration and commitments in crucial life areas.
+This state, often accompanied by existential dread and confusion (identity crisis), can result in social isolation.

 Marcia suggested that those with identity diffusion "do not experience much anxiety because there is little in which they are invested.
 As they begin to care more...they move to the moratorium status, or they become so disturbed that they are diagnosed schizophrenic"; or may end up adopting a negative and self-destructive identity-role.

 Moratorium

 Identity moratorium is the status of individuals who are in the midst of a crisis, whose commitments are either absent or are only vaguely defined, but who are actively exploring alternatives.
 Marcia notes that "moratoriums...report experiencing more anxiety than do students in any other status...The world for them is not, currently, a highly predictable place; they are vitally engaged in a struggle to make it so".

 Despite such anxiety, the postmodern trend has been for more people to spend more time in the status, a phenomenon Gail Sheehy termed Provisional Adulthood.
+Similarly, Jeffrey Arnett's Emerging Adulthood has, as a major facet of it, identity exploration, which shares many attributes with identity moratorium.

 Identity achievement

 Once a crisis has been experienced and worked through, Marcia considered, "a likely progression would be from diffusion through moratorium to identity achievement".
 The latter is thus the status of individuals who have typically experienced a crisis, undergone identity explorations, and made commitments.
-Marcia found some evidence to support his "theoretical description of S[tudent]s who have achieved an identity as having developed an internal, as opposed to external, locus of self-definition".
+Marcia found some evidence to support his "theoretical description of Students who have achieved an identity as having developed an internal, as opposed to external, locus of self-definition".